mantrajsframework/mantrad/docs/33-mantra-API-reference.md

 AddJs( resource )
 ```

 Adds to the current request a javascript file placed at "js" folder.
-The resource is indicated with "componentname.filename" format.
+The resource is indicated with "componentname.filename" format or an array of "componentname.filename" strings.

 All js files added with AddJs() in the same request, will be rendered at "mantra-js-files" Mustache tag indicated in html root document.

 By using AddJs(), compacting all js files involved in the same request can be done efficiently by Mantra and at run-time when enabling this feature in core properties.

-See [Adapting Root Html Document to Mantra](/docs/adapting-root-html-document-to-mantra.md) for more infor about Mantra Mustache tags.
+See [Adapting Root Html Document to Mantra](/22-docs/adapting-root-html-document-to-mantra.md) for more infor about Mantra Mustache tags.

 ## MantraAPI.AddCss